uditalias/injex/website/docs/env-plugin.md

 ## Usage

-Injecting the environment object created by the plugin into other module using the `@inject()` decorator.
+To inject the environment object created by the plugin into other modules using the `@inject()` decorator.

 ```ts {4}
 @define()